ramoneces/vscode-nested-npm-scripts/README.md

 The extension automatically detects the `package.json` file in the workspace and displays the scripts in the `Nested NPM Scripts` view.
 The scripts are organized in a nested way based on the script name.
 The script name is split by the separator (`:` by default) and the scripts are grouped by the first part of the name, recursively.

+Workspaces with multiple `package.json` files are supported.
+The scripts are displayed in the `Nested NPM Scripts` view for each `package.json` file.

 For example, the following scripts:

 ```json